andreazignoli/pyoxynet/README.md

 ## The *Pyoxynet* package

-*Pyoxynet* is a collection of the algorithms developed within the *Oxynet* project.
-The core algorithms (i.e.models) are mainly deep neural networks, made in the attempt to process cardiopulmonary exercise test data (CPET).
+*Pyoxynet* is a collection of algorithms developed in the context of the *Oxynet* project.
+All the algorithms are constituted by deep neural networks, i.e. models conceived to process cardiopulmonary exercise test data (CPET).

-All the models have been trained and tested with [Tensorflow](https://www.tensorflow.org/), but they are included in *Pyoxynet* only in their [TFLite](https://www.tensorflow.org/lite) inference version.
-TFLite has been intentionally adopted to keep the package light and to promote the use of *Oxynet* related technologies.
+All the models are [Keras](https://keras.io/) models trained and tested with [Tensorflow](https://www.tensorflow.org/), but they are included in *Pyoxynet* only in their [TFLite](https://www.tensorflow.org/lite) inference version.
+TFLite has been intentionally adopted to keep the package light and fast.

 To date, mainly two type of models are implemented:

 * The *inference* model: it takes some CPET data as input and it provides an estimation of the exercise intensity domains
 * The *generator* model: it generates new synthetic CPET data

-You can read more about the rationale and the technology behind the Oxynet project at the following links:
+You can read more about the rationale and the technology behind the *Oxynet* project at the following links:

 * [Review](https://link.springer.com/article/10.1007%2Fs11332-019-00557-x) paper on the AI technologies applied to exercise cardiopulmonary and metabolic data processing
 * [Research](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0229466) implementing an LSTM neural networks to the estimation of VO2 during cycling exercise (regressor)